After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 Protest at the Talbot County Courthouse, Easton, 8/15/2020

 Other council members—Chuck Callahan, Frank Divilio, and Laura Price—expressed opposition to the resolution, pointing to the COVID-19 pandemic, limited public input, and even the inability of the deceased Confederate honorees to be present.
 Price, in a previous meeting, also resisted the adoption of a diversity statement.
-“We have a lot of other problems here—I don’t think that this is one of them,” she said, referring to county government, but for many, speaking directly to the larger failure of the town, state, and country to reckon with its racial past and present.
+“We have a lot of other problems here—I don’t think that this is one of them,” she said, referring to county government, though for many, speaking directly to the larger failure of the town, state, and country to reckon with its racial past and present.

 In the end, the council voted 3-2 to keep the Talbot Boys—believed to be the last Confederate monument, outside battlefields and cemeteries, on public property in Maryland.